 How To Wash Your Hair Without Getting Your Face Wet

 Some life situations call for washing your hair without getting your face wet.
-Maybe you just got a full face of makeup on but you just realize your roots are looking a little greasy.
+Maybe you just got a full face of makeup on, but you just realize your roots are looking a little greasy.

-Or maybe you just had your eyebrows microbladed and the after-care instructions forbid you from getting your face wet for two weeks.
-Whatever your situation may be, we got you covered.
+Or maybe you just had your eyebrows microbladed, and the after-care instructions forbid you from getting your face wet for two weeks.

-So, how do you wash your hair without getting your face wet?
-The best ways to keep your face dry while washing your hair include leaning forward or back away from the water, using an absorbent hair band, wearing a face shield or visor, and more.
+The best ways to keep your face dry while washing your hair include leaning forward or back from the water, using an absorbent hairband, wearing a face shield or visor, and more.

 It may seem impossible to wash your hair without getting any water on your face, but we did the research, and there are actually a few different strategies that work really well.
-We’ve listed some of them below!

 1. Lean Forward Or Back

-This is the simplest strategy – if you have a regular shower head with no removable attachments, and you don’t have access to any other accessories, you can simply lean your face out of the water.
+This is the simplest strategy: if you have a regular shower head with no removable attachments and you don’t have access to any other accessories, you can simply lean your face out of the water.

 Leaning forward works really well with a powerful water stream – you can either use the showerhead or even the tap in your bathtub.

-We recommend keeping a microfiber towel nearby to wrap your hair while it’s still in the front of your face.
+We recommend keeping a microfiber towel nearby to wrap your hair while it’s still in front of your face.
 You might want to wring it out too.
-The towel will prevent any water from dripping onto your forehead as you stand up.

-Leaning backward works well too, as long as your shower head doesn’t spray water all over the place.
+Leaning backward works well, too, as long as your shower head doesn’t spray water all over the place.
 Waterfall shower heads are great for this method.

 Simply flip all your hair back, stand up with your back to the showerhead, and lean back so that the water pours over your hair right up to your hairline.
-Shampoo, rinse, and condition while maintaining this pose.

 2. Use An Absorbent Headband

-This method works best as an addition to the previous two.
-Putting an absorbent headband, such as a microfiber makeup headband, right beneath your hairline will catch any excess water drops that might spray into your face while you’re leaning forward or backward into the stream.
+Right beneath your hairline to catch any excess water that might spray into your face as you lean forward or backward into the stream.

-If you have one of those, definitely utilize it to prevent getting water in your face as you wash your hair.
 Just put it beneath the hairline while keeping your hair away from your face.
 Lean back into the water stream and let it absorb any extra water that creeps onto your face.

 3. Use A Face Shield Or A Visor